 Training Sessions

-We encourage parents to remain on the beach or at the clubhouse during training.
-This is a great opportunity to get to know the Llandudno lifesaving family and learn more about the club.
-The club bar and/or café will be open for refreshments and sustenance.
+We encourage parents to stay on the beach or at the clubhouse during training.
+This is a fantastic opportunity to meet other families, learn more about the club, and enjoy refreshments from the bar or café.

-Nippers take a short break for Christmas but resume early January to ensure readiness as the final competitions approach.
+Nippers take a short break over the Christmas period, with training resuming in early January to ensure competitors are well prepared for the final events of the season.

 Safety rules for training sessions